 In 95% of the cases, we see a response time of 5-25 ms for event reporting calls.

 The Choose endpoint is globally limited to a rate of 22,000 requests per minute by default.

 All other endpoints can be used with an unlimited rate of requests.
 When you reach your request limit, you get a status code of "429 - Too many requests" as your response.
 Contact your Technical Account Manager if your use case requires a different rate-limit enforcement configuration.

 One thing that often surprises people new to our API is how few endpoints there actually are.

 This is by design.
 We wanted the API to have a small surface area: The Choose

 endpoint, for example, unlocks a wide variety of campaign types and settings, which are all managed through the Dynamic Yield console.

-This means that radical changes can be made by the Dynamic Yield console, while the developer need not be aware of these changes or of any complex reasoning behind them.
+This means that radical changes can be made by the Experience OS console, while the developer need not be aware of these changes or of any complex reasoning behind them.
 In particular, setting and editing variation payloads and targeting rules are all made in the console.